 Do I need to attend Court to finalise my Divorce?

-Generally, no. You will only need to attend Court if you are filing a sole application and have children under the age of 18.
-In some rare circumstances, we may also recommend you attend Court.
-We can also attend Court on your behalf, so you don’t need to attend if you don’t want to.
+You will only need to attend the divorce hearing if you are filing a sole application and have children under the age of 18.
+In some rare circumstances, we may also recommend you attend Court or the Court may require that you attend.

 Can I get divorced in Australia if I got married overseas?